network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

 2. Test Bundle
 --------------

-A test bundle is a YAML-file that is parsed by NUTS.
-It conists of tests that are logically related to each other, e.g. tests that all revolve around "information on BGP neighbors".
+A test bundle is a collection of tests are logically related to each other, for example tests that all revolve around "information on BGP neighbors".
 The test bundle describes which test definition should be collected and executed and provides data for those tests.
+The bundles are written as individual entries in a YAML file.

-Currently only YAML files are supported as test bundle format.
+Currently only YAML files are supported as test bundle format, but other data sources can could be integrated in later versions of NUTS.

 Structure of a Test Bundle
 **************************